Evolution of networks with multiple junctions: Introduction

-We conclude the paper with Section~\ref{open}, dedicated to the main open problems and, by courtesy of Tom Ilmanen, with an appendix with pictures and computations of several examples of regular shrinkers, due to him and J\"org H\"attenschweiler.
+Up to now, the study of the behavior of the flow at the first singularity (and immediately after) is essentially complete when the network has at most two triple junctions, see~\cite{mannovtor,MMN13, pluda, mannovplu}, holding in this very special case the above mentioned {\em multiplicity one conjecture}, as it is shown in Section~\ref{dsuL}.
+In Section~\ref{globsec} we will describe, up to the best of our knowledge, the global evolution of such ``simple'' networks, which are actually interesting since most of the relevant phenomena of the general case are already present.
+In particular, we will see that the evolution of a tree--like network with only one $3$--point and three fixed end--points (called {\em triod}) is smooth and asymptotically converges to a Steiner network, if the lengths of the three curves stay uniformly bounded away from zero.

-\begin{ackn} The authors want to thank Tom Ilmanen for several discussions and suggestions and (with J\"org H\"attenschweiler) for the courtesy of providing the figures and the numerical computations in the Appendix. \end{ackn}
+The last section of the paper is devoted to collecting and presenting the main open problems.
+Moreover, by courtesy of T.~Ilmanen, we include an appendix with pictures and computations of several examples of regular shrinkers, due to him and J.~H\"attenschweiler.